Finding a Top Financial Advisor Firm in White Plains, New York

 Fleetwood Asset Management Ltd. is a wealth advisory firm established in 2004.
-Over the years, its client base has grown to about 45 members, and it currently manages roughly $63 million in assets.
-The firm’s clients are an even split between non-high-net-worth individuals and high-net-worth individuals.
+The firm’s clients are a nearly even split between non-high-net-worth individuals and high-net-worth individuals.

 The firm specializes in investment management and financial planning services.
 It generally requires at least $250,000 in investable assets, but it may waive this minimum at its discretion.
 Fleetwood Asset Management is a fee-only firm.